Earth–Moon problem: Formulation and history

+Classical Earth-Moon problem

 In Ringel's Earth–Moon problem, each country on the Earth has a corresponding colony on the surface of the Moon, that must be given the same color.
 These colonies may have borders that are completely different from the arrangement of the borders on the Earth.
 The countries must be colored, using the same color for each country and its colony, so that when two countries share a border either on the Earth or on the Moon they are given different colors.
 Ringel's problem asks: how many colors are needed to guarantee that the countries can all be colored, no matter how their boundaries are arranged?
 Ringel proved that the number of colors needed was at least 8 and at most 12, conjecturing that 8 was the correct answer.

+Evaluation using biplanar graphs

 Again, one can phrase the same question equivalently as one in graph theory, with a single vertex for each pair of a country and its colony, and an edge for each adjacency between countries or colonies.
 As in the planar case, after this transformation, it is the vertices that must be colored, with different colors for the endpoints of each edge.
 The graphs that result in this version of the problem are biplanar graphs, or equivalently the graphs of thickness two: their edges can be partitioned into two subsets (the edges coming from Earth adjacencies and those coming from Moon adjacencies) such that the corresponding two subgraphs are both planar.
 In mathematical terms, Ringel's problem asks for the maximum chromatic number of biplanar graphs.